ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

 Methods: The following methods will be exposed in the public API:

--   disable() - renders the component dimmed out and turns off interactivity.
 -   focus() - adds a green box around the component when it has tab focus.

 Events: The events mentioned below will all be handled internally by the nimble component and they will not be part of the public API.
 In the initial implementation the following events should be handled: